ekatsadze/FLASH/Installation with Docker/WithDocker.md

 # 3. Set up VS Code

 We will be working in VS Code.
-To run FLASH we need to attach Docker container for FLASH to VS Code.
-For that we will need few extensions inside app.
+To setup application for running FLASH:

+We will need few VS Code extensions.
 Open VS Code → Click Extensions icon on the left part of application, and install extensions:

 <img width="447" height="406" alt="Screenshot 2026-08-19 at 10 16 57" src="https://github.com/user-attachments/assets/70f1d065-1963-4144-92e6-45fbc9eb65aa" />